 Children that are trying to manage bipolar often lack fear and aren’t afraid to try anything, no matter how reckless.
 This can lead to injury to themselves or others, and if they are told “no” to something they want to do rage can take over.

-As you can see, these symptoms are similar to those associated with other mood disorders.
+As you can see, these symptoms are similar to those associated with other behavioral or mood disorders.
 The main difference is that the anger lasts much longer if the child has a type of bipolar disorder.

 How to Help Your Child Overcome Anger Due to Bipolar Disorder